 Did you know there are restrictions and prohibitions for international mailings?
 Certain items are always prohibited.
 In addition, you should be aware of the size limits, special prohibitions and/or restrictions for the destination country.

-In 1997, a common street address was established for the entire campus.
-The address of One Shields Avenue was chosen as the official campus address in recognition of one of the campus founders, Peter J. Shields.
-This action satisfied U.S Postal Service addressing requirements and allowed publishers to continue economically mailing to the campus.
+The address of One Shields Avenue is the official campus address, in recognition of one of the campus founders, Peter J. Shields.

 When users establish organizational information in KFS and establish a customer profile in AggieBuy, they must designate billing and shipping addresses.
-Once established, these addresses are populated into various purchasing documents (i.e., Requisition, Purchase Order, etc.) in KFS and on AggieBuy orders.
-Incorrect address information presents several problems, including delaying invoices and incoming shipments.
+Once established, these addresses are populated into various purchasing documents (i.e., Requisition, Purchase Order, etc.).

 |Address Line Item||Billing Address Format:||Shipping Address Format:|

 |Address Line 2:||University of California, Davis||ONE SHIELDS AVE, Building and Room Number|

 The department name must be the full name, not acronyms, since many departments share the same acronyms.
 (Note: These formats only apply to departments physically located on the Davis campus.)